-The Congressional Internet Caucus Advisory Committee (ICAC) is part of a private sector organization comprised of public interest groups, trade associations, non-profits, and corporations.
-The ICAC takes no positions on legislation or regulation.
-Rather, it’s a neutral platform where thought leaders debate important technology issues that shape legislative and administration policy in an open forum.
+The Congressional Internet Caucus Academy (CICA) is a project of the Internet Education Foundation, a 501(c)(3) non-profit organization.
+The CICA is the most prominent and industrious educational program on Capitol Hill for Internet policy.
+Its mission is to harness the collective policy expertise of Internet stakeholders — public interest groups, trade associations, non-profits, and Internet companies.
+The CICA takes no positions on legislation or regulation.
+Instead, the organization provides a neutral platform for thought leaders to debate important technology issues that shape legislative and administration policy in an open forum.
 We vigilantly adhere to our mission to curate balanced and dynamic debates among Internet stakeholders.
 Our volunteer board members ensure that we dutifully execute that mission.
 IEF’s board of directors is comprised by public interest groups, corporations, and associations representative of the diversity of the Internet community.

 The Congressional Internet Caucus Academy shares the goals of the Congressional Internet Caucus — a bipartisan group of over 110 members of the House and Senate working to educate their colleagues about the promise and potential of the Internet.
 These goals include: